dustinian/TTL/README.md

 Use the "+" or the "&" characters (no difference in functionality) to concatenate multiple sub-strings into a single string in a TTL command.

-* REPLACE "</p>" & NEWLINE & NEWLINE WITH "</p>" + NEWLINE
+* REPLACE "'</p>'" & NEWLINE & NEWLINE WITH "'</p>'" + NEWLINE

+###Quotation Marks

+Quotation marks tell TTL that everything inside the quotation is a sub-string.
+TTL does NOT parse text inside quotation marks for TTL Commands or Tokens.

 ##Instructions

-1 Using the syntax above, enter your commands into a plain-text file.
+1. Using the syntax above, enter your commands into a plain-text file.
-2 Run ttl.exe; use the command-line parameters to tell the interpreter where to find:
+2. Run ttl.exe; use the command-line parameters to tell the interpreter where to find:
 	* The command file
 	* The input file
 	* The output file